Timothy C. Hain, MD • Page last modified: February 16, 2019

 UBN is uncommon.
 At Chicago Dizziness and Hearing, we have only 20 patients with UBN out of a total of about 15,000 "dizzy" patients.
 This suggests that UBN is uncommon, even when patients are observed with very sensitive methods.
 Of these 20 patients, 13/20 were women, and the average age was 46.
 Most of these patients were diagnosed with migraine.

 Upbeat nystagmus is also found in smokers as a side effect of nicotine, in persons with alcohol intoxication (Fetter et al, 1999) and as a side effect of medications.
+Upbeating nystagmus may be rarely seen in persons with Wernicke's syndrome, precipitated by thiamine deficiency.
 For example, some of the SSRI type antidepressents seem to be associated with upbeating nystagmus.
 This is commonly seen with venlafaxine as well.

 Migraine can, of course, cause nearly any nystagmus.
 This type of UBN is generally suppressed by fixation.
 These benign associations are far more common than serious brainstem disease.

-Common causes of UBN, usually suppressed by fixation, and usually of no significance:
+Common causes of UBN, usually suppressed by fixation, and usually of little significance:

 Uncommon causes of UBN, which may be visible with fixation